ese3500/final-project-gmt-3/README.md

 **-Heart Beat Analysis and Lie Detection:**
-Here we use the Atmega328PB's internal ADC to measure the varying voltage that is coming from the heart rate monitor's signal line.
-After reading the data we observed its patterns and noticed that a heart beat happens each time the values exceed a threshold of around 550 units.
+After reading the data from ADC we observed its patterns and noticed that a heart beat happens each time the values exceed a threshold of around 550 units.
 We register this as a beat and we use an interrupt to measure the time between consecutive beats and simply calculate a running beats per minute.
 We then use this value's varying value of bpm as a way to measure whether a person is lying or not since peoples bpm tends to rise when they are caught in a lie.

 When it comes to testing this part we used Apple watch's bpm as a bench mark to measure the acuracy of our HRM sensor setup.
 We were often with in about 7% of what the Smart Watch was reporting.
 There seemed to be some sort of a delay in propagation of changes which was cool.
 We think this might be because the Watch is measuring closer to source, it might also be that we have a lot of relative delay in how fast we detect and calculate.